Rodrigodd/Rodrigodd.github.io/_posts/2022-11-21-bf_compiler-part3.md

 The [previous part is here]({% post_url 2022-10-16-bf_compiler-part2 %}), where
 we made an x86 JIT compiler for brainfuck interpreter.
-In this part we will make a JIT compiler using the cranelift machine code generator.
+In this part we will make a JIT compiler using the Cranelift machine code generator.

 # What is Cranelift

 [Cranelift] is a machine code generator written in Rust, similar to tools like LLVM or GCC's backend.
-As briefly discussed at the end of the [last part], these tools are used to crate an abstraction layer, by a target-independent intermediate representation (IR), between language implementations and their compilation targets.
+As briefly discussed at the end of the last part, these tools are used to crate an abstraction layer between language implementations and their compilation targets, by means of a target-independent intermediate representation (IR).

-This means that instead of each language compiler having a backend for each compilation target (a quadratic amount of work), each language compiler can instead target the code generator IR, and the code generator has a backend for each compilation target (a linear amount of work).
+This means that instead of each language having a compiler for each target (a quadratic amount of work), each language compiler can instead target the code generator IR, and the code generator has a backend for each compilation target (a linear amount of work).

-Furthermore, these tools also take to job of applying all kinds of optimizations to the generated, since it allows the generated code to be optimal for each target, and because it can also improve the performance of dozens of language at once.
+Furthermore, these tools also take to job of applying all kinds of optimizations to the generated machine code, since it allows it to be optimal for each target, and also because it improves the performance of dozens of language at once.

 But Cranelift has focus on fast compile-time with reasonable runtime performance, and it is also not so mature, so it does not produce heavily